RainbowJM/the-quotes-room-pwa/README.md

 ```

 ## Progressive Web App
-After having having the main logic of the applicatoion down, it's time to make it a progressive
+After having having the main logic of the applicatoion down, it's time to make it a progressive web application.

+This means that the web application has been designed to be capable, reliable and installable.
+These three pillars transform them into an experience that feels like a platform-specific application.

+All of this will give the application some advantage like:
+- Works fast
+- Can use the application offline
+- Can download the application as a app on you phone or desktop
+- You get notifications

+### Requirements
+The requirements of a PWA application:
+- HTTPS
+- Service Worker
+- Manifest

+#### Service Worker

+#### Manifest

+#### Testing

 ## Source
 - [Compressor](https://github.com/mishoo/UglifyJS)